MajorIncident/meetingtimer/docs/domain-model.md

 2. Adding `secondsElapsed` to `totalSeconds`.
 3. Incrementing `totalCost` by `costPerSecond * secondsElapsed`.

-`createEmptySnapshot` returns a zeroed starting point, and `updateMeetingCostWithDefaults` applies the default role catalog.
+`createEmptySnapshot` returns a zeroed starting point, and `updateMeetingCostWithDefaults` applies the default role catalog (and any in-memory rate overrides).

 ## Using in the UI
 A React component can store a `MeetingCostSnapshot` in state and update it on a timer tick: